1. Interactive Brokers - Best trading platform in Singapore

 $0 |

-CMC Markets offers a compelling platform for Singaporean traders seeking to access a broad range of stock CFDs.
-Regulated by the Monetary Authority of Singapore (MAS) and listed on the London Stock Exchange (LSE: CMCX), CMC Markets combines competitive pricing, an award-winning platform, and a deep lineup of research and analysis.
-With nearly 12,000 tradable products available, including local SGX-listed stock CFDs, CMC Markets provides an accessible and professional-grade trading experience.
+CMC Markets is a strong fit for Singaporean traders looking for broad stock CFD access on an award-winning platform.
+Regulated by the Monetary Authority of Singapore (MAS) and publicly listed on the London Stock Exchange (LSE: CMCX), CMC Markets pairs competitive pricing with deep research and analysis across more than 12,000 tradable products, including SGX-listed stock CFDs.

-Check out my full review of CMC Markets on our sister site ForexBrokers.com to explore its platform features, pricing, and research tools.
+See my full review of CMC Markets on ForexBrokers.com for more on its platform, pricing, and research tools.

-Charles Schwab (NYSE: SCHW) is one of the largest financial institutions in the world, with over $8.5 trillion in client assets and 35 million customers globally.
-Regulated by the Monetary Authority of Singapore (MAS) and multiple Tier-1 regulators, Schwab offers a trusted, secure gateway to U.S. and international stock markets, provided you meet Singapore's accredited investor criteria.
-Schwab is a standout choice for Singaporeans who qualify and are seeking a sophisticated platform for building diversified portfolios.
+Charles Schwab (NYSE: SCHW) is one of the world's largest financial institutions, with over $11 trillion in client assets and nearly 40 million brokerage accounts globally.
+Regulated by the Monetary Authority of Singapore (MAS) and multiple Tier-1 regulators, Schwab is a standout choice for Singaporeans who meet the country's accredited investor criteria and want a sophisticated platform for building diversified U.S. portfolios.

 gavelWhat is an accredited investor?